Next Start

 While high school automotive courses provide a good automotive technician background, high school graduates typically need formal automotive technician education to become fully qualified, according to the BLS.

-The BLS says the best preparation for entry-level automotive technician positions is a trade school or postsecondary education program.
-These programs provide students with hands-on practice on vehicles.
-Students are able to learn in a supportive environment where making mistakes is acceptable so students can gain mastery of automotive skills.
-This eliminates the need for extensive on-the-job training, although technicians at all stages in their careers continue to learn at work as new automotive technology emerges.
+Students can learn in a supportive environment where making mistakes is acceptable so they can eventually gain foundational automotive skills.
+This eliminates the need for extensive on-the-job training, although technicians at all stages in their careers continue to learn as new automotive technology emerges.

-How Long Is Automotive Technician School?
+How Long Is Automotive Mechanic School?

-Specific requirements to attend automotive technician school vary across institutions.
-At UTI, for example, the requirements include students having to be at least 16 years old.
-They also must have achieved one of the following: graduated high school, received a GED or passed a state-authorized equivalent exam, completed an officially recognized home schooling program, earned a degree at the postsecondary level, or attended a Title IV-eligible program at a postsecondary institution under the Ability to Benefit provision prior to July 1, 2012.
+They also must have achieved one of the following: graduated high school, received a GED diploma or passed a state-authorized equivalent exam, completed an officially recognized homeschooling program, earned a degree at the postsecondary level or attended a Title IV-eligible program at a postsecondary institution under the Ability to Benefit provision prior to July 1, 2012.

 Tuition varies from program to program.
 At UTI, there are automotive technician school grants and scholarships available, as well as other financial aid options, to help students pay for school.10